bindingsoul/conektbrainsLaunch1/basic-website/README.md

 # README.md

-# Basic Website
+# Conektbrains

-This project is a basic website template that includes essential files for creating a simple web application.
+This project is a funky landing page template for a video chat platform aimed at college and university students.

 ## Project Structure